catrinlam/Wellness-One/README.md

 - **Newsletter Sign-Up**
   - A sign-up form to allow users to receive regular updates and mental health tips via email.

+- **Theme Changing**
+  - Implement a dropdown that allows users to switch between light and dark themes for a customised browsing experience.

 ## Testing